bacteria · enumeration device · VNBC · rapid testing · on-site · labeling · CMOS sensor

 +

-It is possible.
-Bacteria collected by air samplers can be examined.
+Yes, it is possible.
+Bacteria collected with air samplers can be examined.

 Contact our Bactester Expert